A Computer Prepares – QLab 5 Edition

 Obviously we don’t want the computer to go to sleep during the show, nor do we want the screen to be turned off.

-If you’re using a portable Mac such as a MacBook, MacBook Air, or MacBook Pro, open System Preferences → Battery.
-On the left side are buttons for “Battery” and “Power Adapter”.
-Choose “Battery” and then:
+If you’re using a portable Mac such as a MacBook, MacBook Air, or MacBook Pro, open System Settings → Battery, click the Options… button, set “Put hard disks to sleep when possible”1 to “never.”

-If you’re using a desktop Mac such as a Mac Mini, iMac, Mac Studio, or Mac Pro, open System Preferences → Energy Saver and then:
+If you’re using a desktop Mac such as a Mac Mini, iMac, Mac Studio, or Mac Pro, open System Settings → Energy Saver and then:

-• Check the box labeled “Prevent computer from sleeping automatically when the display is off”
+• Turn on “Prevent computer from sleeping automatically when the display is off”

-• Uncheck the box labeled “Put hard disks to sleep when possible.”1
+• Turn off “Put hard disks to sleep when possible.”1

 Using the Terminal